derykmakgill/website/story.md

 He thought of all the people he'd tracked down to join his project, of the lengths he had had to go to in order to ensure their silence and corporation.
 He thought of all the good people he'd had to leave behind on a world dying beneath the yoke of the mediocre nobodies who ran the People's Government of the Earth.

+He thought of the real mutiny, if it could even be called that.
+That nasty congresswoman who had been decreed the "President" of the People's Colony because of her work in "green" legislation and technology, and her security, staff and cohort who had tried to remove him from command of Amber VI when they learned of his plans.
+He had forced all the latter into deep sleep so they could be reasoned with later.
+He'd had the congresswoman ejected into space.

+Then he laughed the kind of laugh that only a man who is completely untouched by guilt can laugh.

 Through the panoramic window, Marten saw the reward of two decades of work.
 7-2521 was about the size of Earth, but it was somehow more beautiful.
 The first time Marten had seen it he had assumed it was just a trick of his mind from the intense excitement he felt, and perhaps it was, but every time he saw his planet he swore the colors were somehow better.
 It was as if someone had turned up the saturation on existence itself.

 He didn't believe in God.
 But he thought this was the kind of place God would have made.
 It was Eden, but there were no flaming swords blocking his entrance and no concept of the original sin that nearly everyone back on Earth accepted whether they believed in God or not.
-Even better, there was no People's Government of the Earth.
-It was a chance for pure, unadulterated, uncorrupted human potential.
+Even better, there was no People's Government of the Earth and none of its citizens.
+He'd made sure of that when he chose the passengers and crew.
+7-2521 was a chance for uncorrupted human potential.

-"Sir, your wife is calling on video from the surface," said the AI.

-"Please connect me," Marten replied, turning to face a panel on the wall opposite the window.

-"Activate the detonation sequence please," he instructed the AI.
+"Get the bridge landing craft ready."
+The rest of Amber VI was already inaccessible because Marten had instructed his crew that on the chance a damage report reached Earth, it would need to look real.

 "Yes sir.
 Is this goodbye?" asked the AI.
 There was no emotion in its voice.